When Did the Waters Part?

 © 2026 D. L. White.
 Licensed under CC BY-ND 4.0. https://creativecommons.org/licenses/by-nd/4.0/

 This paper was developed collaboratively using Claude (Anthropic) for technical modeling, calculations, and co-development of the reasoning chain.
-Climate profiles were independently derived and validated by Grok (xAI).
-The energy balance model was implemented in climlab (Rose, 2018) and calibrated against observed volcanic temperature responses (Pinatubo 1991, Tambora 1815).
+Earlier qualitative climate profiles were independently derived by Grok (xAI).
+The energy balance model was implemented in climlab (Rose, 2018), calibrated to modern global mean temperature (A=193, D=0.7, B=2.0), and driven with volcanic aerosol forcing and an estimated cloud albedo forcing tied to the master clock.
 Neither AI system endorses all conclusions as settled.